AI researchers urge Amazon to stop selling facial-recognition technology to law enforcement

 During a February talk at the Cornell Tech graduate school in New York, Brad Smith, Microsoft’s president and chief legal officer, said the company had “participated in the market for law enforcement in the United States,” but had also turned down sales when there was concern it could unreasonably infringe on people’s rights.

-Amazon has said that it has not received any reports of Rekognition misuse by law enforcement, and that the company’s acceptable-use policy bans customers from using its services in ways that violate laws.
+Amazon has said that it has not received any reports of Rekognition misuse by law enforcement, and that the company’s acceptable use policy prohibits customers from using its services in ways that violate laws.